How to ace the BCG written case interview

 • What information is relevant to the case?

-In order to prepare these skills, go through The Economist, the Wall Street Journal or similar and use their graphs or tables to train your reading and interpretation skills.
+To prepare these skills, go through The Economist, the Wall Street Journal or similar and use their graphs or tables to train your reading and interpretation skills.
 Alternatively, look at practice McKinsey Problem Solving Test or BCG potential test graphs.
 Time yourself while doing it, e.g. giving yourself 30 seconds before you are able to communicate what the graph is all about and what you would infer from it (what is the ‘so what’?).

-If you need to brush up on your math skills, we have created a program with detailed insider learning materials and close to 2,000 practice drills that mimick the McKinsey, BCG, and Bain case interview math for you here: the Case Interview Math Mastery.
+If you need to brush up on your math skills, we have created a program with detailed insider learning materials and close to 2,000 practice drills that mimic the McKinsey, BCG, and Bain case interview math for you here: the Case Interview Math Mastery.

 Create a top-down storyline of your recommendations.
 State your primary recommendation, then use supporting arguments to strengthen your position.

-In practice, you would have one key slide talking about your finding and recommendation, i.e. the what or how the client should solve the problem, Then, you would have several supporting slides, discussing arguments for your solution, i.e. the why your approach is the best.
-Lastly, put a slide talking about the next steps to hedge your bets or show possible risks (what else would you like to know to make your recommendation even stronger) and demonstrate that you think ahead.
+In practice, you would have one key slide talking about your finding and recommendation, i.e. what or how the client should solve the problem, Then, you would have several supporting slides, discussing arguments for your solution, i.e. why your approach is the best.

-As for the slide design, use an action title on each, then some visual aid like a graph (remember to have a graph title as well) and some supporting bullet points, or if not applicable, just bullet points.
+As for the slide design, use an action title on each, then some visual aids like a graph (remember to have a graph title as well) and some supporting bullet points, or if not applicable, just bullet points.

 • The action title should convey the so-what of your analysis.
 You need to show the implication of what you present rather than a description of what you have found

 • The headings of each slide together should tell the full story.
-Everything below the heading are details to the story and should support your key message
+Everything below the heading ARE details to the story and should support your key message

-First present your headlines, e.g. “The client needs to cut cost by x% to break even within the next 5 years”; then move on to the details of the slide such as “Our manufacturing cost have increased by 25% over the last 3 years,..”
-This approach is very much like the recommendation you would give at the end of a normal case interview
+First, present your headlines, e.g. “The client needs to cut cost by x% to break even within the next 5 years”; then move on to the details of the slide such as “Our manufacturing cost has increased by 25% over the last 3 years,..”

-Clarify when you are using hypotheses and assumptions that you were not able to fully verify.
+Point out when you are using hypotheses and assumptions that you were not able to fully verify.

 Lastly, be open and ready to debate.
 The interviewers will definitely challenge your recommendation.
 It is important that you confidently stand your ground unless they make you aware of an obvious mistake on your part.
 In the latter case, demonstrate that you are coachable and save the situation by providing a plan of action on how to re-do the analysis to cross-check and improve your results.